-Medical professionals are constantly juggling their day-to-day practice and the business side of things.
+Medical professionals constantly juggle their day-to-day practice with the business side of things.

-While a doctor’s primary goal is to focus on providing health services to their clients, it’s important that they don’t neglect the overall health of their business operations.
+While a doctor’s primary goal is to focus on providing health services to their clients, they mustn’t neglect the overall health of their business operations.
+By taking a proactive approach to the business side of their practice, doctors can help to ensure that they can continue to provide high-quality care to their patients.

 That’s where choosing a good accountant comes in.